pplu/ARGV-Struct/README.md

 This module is quite experimental.
 I developed it while developing Paws (a Perl AWS SDK).
-It has a commandline utility that needs to recollect all the Attributes and Values for method calls.
-Since Getopt was ugly as hell, I decided that it would be better to do things in a different way, and eventually thought it could be an independent module.
+It has a commandline utility that needs to recollect all the Attributes and Values for method calls, and lots of times, they get complex.
+Since trying to pass params with Getopt was getting ugly as hell, I decided that it would be better to do things in a different way, and eventually thought it could be an independent module.

 I'm publishing this module to get the idea out to the public so it can be worked